Glow-to-ignition conversions

 Q588: I have a Saito 170 glow engine that I would like to convert to ignition operation using a gasoline-and-oil mix.
 A company named CH Ignitions provided this service for many years, but I hear it is no longer in business.
 Can you recommend another company?

-A588: I continually recommend to my readers that they use the various Internet search engines to locate companies and services for our hobby.
-I Googled “CH Ignitions” and learned that the company is still in business and operates out of West Palm Beach, Florida.
+A588: I recommend that my readers use Internet search engines to locate companies and services for our hobby.
+I Googled "CH Ignitions" and learned that the company is still in business and operates out of West Palm Beach, Florida.
 The proprietor’s name is Adrian Ciulei.

-The company provides CDI ignition systems that allow glow engines to be converted to ignition operation using gasoline fuel.
-Conversions are available for single, twin, inline, “V,” uneven fire, and radial three-, five-, or seven-cylinder (nine cylinders in the future) for many different brands.
+The company provides CDI ignition systems that allow glow engines to be converted to ignition operation using gasoline.
+Conversions are available for single, twin, inline, V, uneven-fire, and radial three-, five-, or seven-cylinder engines (nine cylinders planned for the future) for many different brands.

 CH Ignitions also provides an engine repair service.
-I’ve listed the website in the “Sources” section.
+See the Sources section for contact information.

 Simulated Rivets on Foam Structures

-A589: My fellow SEFLI (Silent Electric Flyers of Long Island) club member, Casey Brandsema, again comes to my rescue.
-Casey employed an old clock gear that is attached to a piece of wood.
+A589: My fellow Silent Electric Flyers of Long Island (SEFLI) club member, Casey Brandsema, used an old clock gear attached to a piece of wood.
 The gear must rotate freely.

-All you need to do is roll the gear along the model’s surface and it will leave a series of indentations that resemble the rivets used on full-scale aircraft.
-Casey found this gear (shown in the photos) at a local clock repair shop.
-I’m sure if you Google “clock gears” you will find many sources.
+Roll the gear along the model’s surface and it will leave a series of indentations that resemble the rivets used on full-scale aircraft.
+Casey found this gear at a local clock repair shop.
+If you search for "clock gears" online you will find many sources.

-This technique is only intended for a foam surface.
+This technique is intended only for foam surfaces.
 It will not work on a covered, built-up structure.

 Installing Battery Packs